lmboos/boos-dataviz-portfolio/critique-by-design.md

 Another thing I struggled with in the redesign was formatting the data correctly so that Tableau could properly display it.
 I had to clean up the data I pulled from SIPRI quite a few times, and found the solution by having a long form table.
 This is something I am grateful to have learned now so that for the final project visualizations, I will know how to best organize the data for Tableau.

+Overall, I believe the final product was a big improvement from the original visualizations as well as from my sketches.
+The in-class critique was definitely the most useful aspect of this exercise.
+Besides providing feedback, it was a good opportunity for group members to brainstorm together for everyone's designs.
+I think my redesigns are representative of the critiques I received, though I know there is always room for more improvement.

 ### <a href = "https://public.tableau.com/shared/K84Z3BK2F?:display_count=n&:origin=viz_share_link" target="_blank">World's Biggest Military Spenders</a>

 <div class='tableauPlaceholder' id='viz1739414989453' style='position: relative'>